chocolatey/choco-wiki/How-To-Setup-Internal-Package-Repository.md

     Chocolatey v0.10.11 Business
     0 packages found.
     ```
-1. To check the test repository, enter this at the command line `choco list --source http://prodrepo-srv/chocolatey`.
+1. To check the production repository, enter this at the command line `choco list --source http://prodrepo-srv/chocolatey`.
 You should get this returned (note that the actual version of Chocolatey you see may be different):
     ```
     PS> choco list --source http://prodrepo-srv/chocolatey
     Chocolatey v0.10.11 Business